Lynchburg VA center for arts, culture, and community building

 Videography and audio recording during the performances are prohibited.
 Photography of the set on stage is allowed pre-show, post-show, and during intermission.
 But we do ask that you show our designers and visiting performers some love by crediting them (and by tagging us) in your social media posts.

-Our lobby doors open 60 minutes prior to show time.
-House doors open 30 minutes prior to show time for seating.
+Unless otherwise noted, our lobby doors open 60 minutes prior to show time and house doors open 30 minutes prior to show time for seating.

 Parking is available on-site and throughout downtown Lynchburg.
 Our parking map (linked below) shows all of the free public and paid parking available.
 In addition, street parking is also available on most streets.